realh/gbxutils/README.md

    been saved by TM2 it can't be loaded back into TMNF.
 This project may be able to provide a tool to convert TM2 maps back into TMNF format, as long as no new or custom blocks have been added.

+## Status

+The code can now fully parse basic TMNF maps, but runs into problems when I try to load a TMNF map with lots of MediaTracker (MT), or a (basic) TM2 map.
+I can't afford to spend a lot of time debugging it, so it is unlikely that I will achieve goal 2 and I'm going to concentrate on goal 1 for now.

+This also means that if you want to use these tools, I recommend that you plan to do so before adding MT.
+Note, "MT" does not include custom pictures on signs etc. These should be OK. gbxurls.js should also work on any map, because it does not need to parse the body.

 ## Technical details